Shkunn/TRACKIN_DVIC/README.md

 **For exemple a message looks like this :** `python3 main.py 0 0.5 2 1 172.21.72.133`

+**RUN `main_manual.py`**

 If you want to see REX building a map there is an another code : `main_manual.py`.
 This code allows you to control REX via the website and see him building a map in real time.
 Run it with the same args that you used for `main.py`.

-**RUN `main_manual.py`**
+Some steps have to be done before you can do it:

-To see REX building a map in realtime you'll have to run ```gvncviewer``` which can be installed by following this steps : [GVNCVIEWER INSTALLATION](https://developer.nvidia.com/embedded/learn/tutorials/vnc-setup?fbclid=IwAR0AVbtkl6mVNRhq0hVY7IeQ7xALYI8xBSaHGVX09EZoB-32_hM5SkkZ1GE)
+* you'll have to run ```gvncviewer``` on your computer which can be installed by following this steps : [GVNCVIEWER INSTALLATION](https://developer.nvidia.com/embedded/learn/tutorials/vnc-setup?fbclid=IwAR0AVbtkl6mVNRhq0hVY7IeQ7xALYI8xBSaHGVX09EZoB-32_hM5SkkZ1GE)
+* once installed you can launch this file ```python3 /usr/local/zed/samples/spatial mapping/advanced point cloud mapping/cpp/build/launch_ZED_mapping.py```
+* For now, you can send him message via the file ```sendmsg.py``` in the same folder like so:
+ * ```sendmsg.py 0``` to launch the mapping
+ * ```sendmsg.py 1``` to stop the mapping

 ### Code informations